Roman Kemp

-Roman Kemp (born 28 January 1993) is a British radio host and television personality.
-Since 2014, he has presented the national radio network Capital FM and their own breakfast show since 2017.
-In 2019, Kemp finished in third place in the nineteenth series of I'm A Celebrity...Get Me Out of Here!.
+Roman Kemp (born 28 January 1993), is an American-born British podcast host, television personality, and former radio host.
+From 2017 to 2024, he presented the national radio network Capital FM breakfast show.
+Kemp presents The One Show on BBC One.
+In 2019, he finished in third place in the 19th series of I'm a Celebrity...Get Me Out of Here!.

 Early life

-Kemp is the son of actor and musician Martin Kemp and singer Shirlie Holliman.
-He has an older sister, Harley Moon (b.
-1989).
-The late singer George Michael was his godfather.
+Kemp was born on 28 January 1993 in Los Angeles.
+He is the son of actor and musician Martin Kemp and singer Shirlie Holliman.
+George Michael was his godfather.

+Education

-Kemp was educated at Berkhamsted School until he was 15 and was in the same year as KSI.
+Kemp was educated at Berkhamsted School, a private day school, in the market town of Berkhamsted, in Hertfordshire, until he was 15.
+He was in the same year as YouTubers KSI and Miniminter.